sleepy-project/docs/en_us/v5/https.md

 1. **Protect Private Keys**: Ensure `.key` files are not publicly accessible
 2. **Enable HSTS**: Add HSTS headers in reverse proxy to force browsers to use HTTPS
-3. **Regular Validity Checks**: Set up crontab for automatic renewal when using Let's Encrypt
+3. **Regular Validity Checks**: When using Let's Encrypt, it's recommended to set up crontab for automatic renewal